ChrisW-priv/PersonalVault/notes/Bernoulli equations.md

 ---
+title: Bernoulli equations
+description: Bernoulli equations are a class of ordinary differential equations that
+date: 2025-02-14
+tags: []
 categories:
   - zettelkasten
-date: 2025-02-14
-description: Bernoulli equations are a class of ordinary differential equations that can be solved using a standard method involving integrating factors.
-tags: []
-title: Bernoulli equations
 ---

 ## Definition